How to take the perfect Instagram photo

 So you’ve set up an Instagram account to promote your brand.
 Great!
-With over 800 million monthly active users, your business is sure to take off—or is it?
+With over 1 billion monthly active users, your business is sure to take off—or is it?

 Since your competitors are probably already on the platform, a large part of your success is dependent upon ensuring that your brand stands out from the crowd.
 And a huge part of that is filling your feed with top quality pictures.
-Sometimes, even an incredibly story isn’t enough, you should tell it with an incredible picture—and that is sure to attract followers to your brand.
+Great pictures are the essential meat and potatoes of any Instagram marketing strategy.
+Sometimes, even an incredible story isn’t enough, you should tell it with an incredible picture—and that is sure to attract followers to your brand.

 But how do you do that?

 The “Rule of Thirds” is a guideline for composing photos in a way that most people find appealing.
 It states that pictures should be broken down into thirds, both vertically and horizontally, so that you have 9 parts in total.
 If you’re able to align the points of interests in your picture along the intersection of these lines, you’ll be able to create beautifully composed pictures.

 To do this, simply turn on the gridlines on your phone’s camera, and then frame your objects along the intersections.
 Most people will find that these pictures look more pleasing to the eye than the ones where your object is in the center of the frame.

 This isn’t the case for all photos, though.
 For example, overhead pictures of food will often look much better with the plate centered in the image.
 Regardless of whether you use it, it helps to be aware of the rule, and how it works, so you can tell for sure that breaking it will be more effective.

 And don’t worry if the picture you’ve taken doesn’t already follow the rule of thirds—you can always crop it to reposition your object in a more aesthetically pleasing location.